mitre-public/boogie/boogie-xml/README.md

 - Fixture record counts, unique XML IDs, resolvable references, cycle dates, and validity dates.
-  The DAFIF check also reconstructs the directed airway graph and compares every edge's altitude limits with the source, including flight-level versus MSL references.
+  The DAFIF check also reconstructs the directed airway graph and compares every edge's altitude limits and decoded RNP with the source, including flight-level versus MSL references.
 - Each exported EXI file's `$EXI` cookie and complete decoding through `END_DOCUMENT`, with one root and balanced elements.
 Namespace-aware element and attribute names, counts, and document structure are compared with the source XML.